Mulders95/Predicting_Stroke_and_Heart_Disease/README.md

 #### First Reclassification
 - Formerly smoked and smokes were combined into a single category: Ever Smoked.
-- The Chi-Square test still yielded an insignificant p-value (p= 0.2628) at the 5% significance level, indicating no association.
+- The Chi-Square test of independence still yielded an insignificant p-value (p= 0.2628) at the 5% significance level, indicating no association.

 #### Second Reclassification
 - Formerly smoked, smokes, and unknown were combined into Ever Smoked (assuming that some former smokers might not disclose their smoking history).
-- Again, the Chi-Square test produced an insignificant p-value (p= 0.2400) at the 5% significance level, reinforcing the lack of association.
+- Again, the Chi-Square test of independence produced an insignificant p-value (p= 0.2400) at the 5% significance level, reinforcing the lack of association.

 Regardless of how smoking status is categorized, the dataset consistently shows no statistically significant relationship between stroke and smoking status at the 5% significance level.